 Hearing Back from Bowdoin

-If you’re accepted at Bowdoin in one of the ED rounds, you’ll be expected to enroll at Bowdoin and withdraw any other college applications you’ve already submitted, as the ED agreement you signed is binding.
-If you’re rejected from Bowdoin in either ED round, your application will not be reconsidered later in the process, and you’ll need to focus on your other college options instead.
+If you’re accepted in one of the ED rounds, you’ll be expected to enroll at Bowdoin and withdraw any other college applications you’ve already submitted, as the ED agreement you signed is binding.
+If you’re rejected from the school in either ED round, your application will not be reconsidered later in the process, and you’ll need to focus on your other college options instead.
 (You may be able to apply to Bowdoin at a later date as a transfer student.)